-There are 10 types of plugins in Views:
+There are several types of plugins in Views:

 - Display: Display plugins are responsible for controlling *where* a view lives; that is, how they are being exposed to other parts of Drupal.
 Page and block are the most common displays, as well as the ubiquitous 'master' (or 'default') display.

 - Style: Style plugins control how a view is displayed.
 For the most part they are object wrappers around theme templates.
 Styles could for example be HTML lists or tables.

 - Row style: Row styles handle each individual record from the main view table.
 The two included by default render the entire entity (nodes only), or selected fields.